instead-hub/instead/doc/stead3_en.md

 }
 ```

-_Внимание!_ Interpreter INSTEAD to use item on the object transforms itself
+_Caution!_ Interpreter INSTEAD to use item on the object transforms itself
 into the mode "pause".
-This means that at the momentwhen the selected item
+This means that at the moment when the selected item
 from inventory (the cursor change gear) timer events will not be processed
 until the until the player apply the subject.
 This is done in order to not
 break the beat game.
 If your creative idea this is an obstacle (for example,